Helpful Counseling Links

 Ulifeline--This is a comprehensive behavioral support web site which was designed specifically for young adults and which focuses on suicide prevention.
 Includes additional resources such as self-assessments and information on how to help a friend.

-National Suicide Prevention Lifeline--This network sponsors various suicide prevention activities as well as a national hotline, 1-800-273-TALK (8255).
+National Suicide Prevention Lifeline--This network sponsors various suicide prevention activities as well as a national hotline, 1-800-273-TALK (8255), and links to various online resources.

 Suicide Awareness Voices of Education (SAVE)--This informative site includes a question and answer section, a list of warning sides of suicide, book lists, and guidelines for coping with a suicide.